ayamir/bspwm-dotfiles/README.md

 **Compton**:

-if you use dracula and nord theme, please install compton-tryone-git
+if you use Dracula theme, please install compton-tryone-git

-if you use MacBigSlur theme, please install picom-ibhagwan-git
+if you use Nord or MacBigSlur theme, please install picom-ibhagwan-git

 **Lock**: i3lock(with blur and a lock png) ffmpeg xautolock

-**Wallpaper**: feh
+**Wallpaper Manage**: feh and nitrogen

-**Font**: Droid Sans Mono Nerd Font:size=13 (noto-fonts-complete powerline-fonts needed)
+**Font**: Droid Sans Mono Nerd Font:size=13 (**noto-fonts-complete powerline-fonts** needed)

-If you use the dracula theme, in order to display the icon font, you should install **nerd-fonts-complete**
+If you use the Dracula theme, in order to display the icon font, you should install **nerd-fonts-complete**

-If you use the nord theme, in order to display the icon font, you should install **ttf-font-awesome** and **otf-font-awesome**
+If you use the Nord or MacBigSur theme, in order to display the icon font, you should install **ttf-font-awesome** , **otf-font-awesome** and **ttf-dejavu**

 **Shell**: zsh(with oh-my-zsh)